llvm/llvm-project/llvm/docs/LangRef.rst

 Semantics:
 """"""""""
-Follows the IEEE754 2008 semantics for maxNum with +0.0>-0.0.
-This is more strict than current (C23) behavior of libm's fmax.
+Follows the IEEE-754 semantics for minNum, except that -0.0 < +0.0 for the purposes of this intrinsic.
+As for signaling NaNs, per the IEEE-754 semantics, if either operand is an sNaN, the result is always a qNaN.
+This matches the recommended behavior for the libm function fmin, although not all implementations have implemented these recommended behaviors.

+If either operand is a qNaN, returns the other non-NaN operand.
+Returns NaN only if both operands are NaN or either operand is sNaN.

+If the operands compare equal, returns either one of the operands.

-Some applications like Clang, can call '``llvm.maxnum.*``' with '``nsz``' attribute to archive the same behaivor of libm's fmax.
+Returns -0.0 for +0.0 vs -0.0. libm doesn't require it, so that some applications like Clang, can call '``llvm.minnum.*``' with '``nsz``' attribute to archive the required behaivors of libm's fmin.

-For some architecturs, such as ARMv8, LoongArch, MIPSr6, PowerPC/VSX, they have the strictly same instructions; thus it is quite simple for these architectures.
+Some architecturs, such as ARMv8, LoongArch, MIPSr6, PowerPC/VSX, have the strictly same instructions; thus it is quite simple for these architectures.
 For other architectures, the custom or expand methods may provide '``nsz``' flavor.